Skip to main content

 root@1b7b99ae2f40:/#

-From this experimentation we learned that they have ENTRYPOINT as something other than python, but the CMD is python and we can overwrite it, here with bash.
-If they had ENTRYPOINT as python we'd be able to run --version.
-We can create our own image for personal use as we did in a previous exercise with a new Dockerfile.
+From this experimentat, we learned that they have ENTRYPOINT as something other than Python, but the CMD is Python and we can overwrite it, here with bash.
+If they had ENTRYPOINT as Python we'd be able to run --version.
+We can create our own image for personal use as we did in a previous exercise with a new Dockerfile:

 ENTRYPOINT ["python3"]